CAPM Online Course

 Everyone has a need to be recognized and rewarded for their actions.
-This need will vary in vary in degree of importance among individuals.
+This need will vary in degree of importance among individuals.
 It is also important to celebrate, recognize and reward overall team efforts, keeping in mind that a team is a group of people with complementary skills that work together to achieve a shared goal.
-Read
+Read more

 Historical Blunders: Lotus Riverside building complex collapse

-The Lotus Riverside building complex in Shanghai, China was a complex of 11 buildings by by the riverside.
+The Lotus Riverside building complex in Shanghai, China was a complex of 11 buildings by the riverside.
 The project was nearing completion, with most of the flats already sold off.
 Then the workers showed up one morning to find that one of the buildings had fallen neatly over on its side, virtually intact.
 The building itself was structurally OK - in fact, considering how well it held together after it "collapsed".
-But problems were all around specifically, beneath it.
+But problems were all around and, more specifically, beneath it.

 It was all due to an underground parking garage, some rain and a terminal case of foundation foundation piles “Made in China”.
 Investigations attribute the accident to the excavations for the construction of a garage under the collapsed building.
-Large quantities of earth were were removed and dumped in a landfill next to a nearby river.
+Large quantities of earth were removed and dumped in a landfill next to a nearby river.
 The weight of the earth caused the river bank to collapse, which, in turn, allowed water to seep into the ground.

-afterward, the buildings foundations gave way, narrowly missing the neighbouring structures, and just barely avoiding kicking off the world's most terrifying domino effect.
+So when it afterward, the buildings foundations gave way, narrowly missing the neighbouring structures, and just barely avoiding kicking off the world's most terrifying domino effect.